 - a.
 The state agency will monitor, and approve or disapprove all transfer requests for just cause, within 60 calendar days subject to a medical record review.
-The state agency may disenroll members from a health plan for any of the following reasons: - 1) Selection of another health plan during open enrollment, the first 90 calendar days of initial enrollment, or for just cause; - 2) To implement the decision of a hearing officer in a grievance proceeding by the member against the health plan, or by the health plan against the member; - 3) Loss of eligibility for either the Fee-For-Service Program or the Managed Care Program; or - 4) Member exercises choice to voluntarily disenroll or opt out of, as specified herein under Managed Care Program eligibility groups. - b.
+The state agency may disenroll members from a health plan for any of the following reasons: - 1) Selection of another health plan during open enrollment, the first 90 calendar days of initial enrollment, or for just cause;

+- 2) To implement the decision of a hearing officer in a grievance proceeding by the member against the health plan, or by the health plan against the member; - 3) Loss of eligibility for either the Fee-For-Service Program or the Managed Care Program; or - 4) Member exercises choice to voluntarily disenroll or opt out of, as specified herein under Managed Care Program eligibility groups. - 5) Member is residing in a nursing facility, and has been residing in the facility for sixty (60) calendar days, or has been certified for Nursing Facility (NF) level of care by the Department of Health and Senior Services, whichever comes first. - b.
 Member Requests A member may request to disenroll from a health plan for reasons that include, at a minimum, the following: - 1) Member requests health plan transfer during open enrollment; - 2) Member requests health plan transfer during the first 90 calendar days enrolled in a health plan; - 3) Just cause reasons that include: - Transfer is the resolution to a grievance or appeal; - PCP or specialist with whom the member has an established patient/provider relationship does not participate in the health plan but does participate in another health plan.
 An existing patient/provider relationship is one in which the member saw that provider at least once in the prior year or the provider that the member has seen most recently (except in the case of an emergency).
-Transfers to another health plan will be permitted when necessary to ensure continuity of care;

-- Member is pregnant and her PCP or obstetrician does not participate in the health plan but does participate in another health plan; - Member is a newborn and the PCP or pediatrician selected by the mother does not participate in the health plan but does in another health plan; - An act of cultural insensitivity that negatively impacts the member's ability to obtain care and cannot be resolved by the health plan; - A health plan does not cover the services the member seeks because or moral or religious objections; - Other reasons including, at a minimum, poor quality of care, lack of access to services covered under the contract, or lack of access to providers experienced in dealing with the member's health care needs; - Transfer to another health plan is necessary to correct an error made by the enrollment broker or the state agency during the previous assignment process; - A transfer is requested so that all family members are enrolled in the same health plan; and - A transfer is requested when the state imposes sanctions on a health plan for nonperformance of contract requirements.
+Transfers to another health plan will be permitted when necessary to ensure continuity of care; - Member is pregnant and her PCP or obstetrician does not participate in the health plan but does participate in another health plan; - Member is a newborn and the PCP or pediatrician selected by the mother does not participate in the health plan but does in another health plan; - An act of cultural insensitivity that negatively impacts the member's ability to obtain care and cannot be resolved by the health plan; - A health plan does not cover the services the member seeks because or moral or religious objections; - Other reasons including, at a minimum, poor quality of care, lack of access to services covered under the contract, or lack of access to providers experienced in dealing with the member's health care needs; - Transfer to another health plan is necessary to correct an error made by the enrollment broker or the state agency during the previous assignment process; - A transfer is requested so that all family members are enrolled in the same health plan; and - A transfer is requested when the state imposes sanctions on a health plan for nonperformance of contract requirements.